pschaus/book_lepl1402/source/part1.rst

         }
     }

-When the Java compiler sees a parameter (or local variable) and an instance variable with the same name, it will always assume that you mean the parameter (or local variable) when you just write the variable name without :code:`this.` in front of it.
-This happens for example in this line:
+Like for class variables, we have to be careful with shadowing.
+Without :code:`this.` in front of the variable name, the Java compiler will assume that you mean the parameter variable.
+It's a common mistake to write something like:

 .. code-block:: java

-   // "name" is the parameter
-   // "this.name" is the instance variable
+    class Employee {
-   this.name = name;
+        String name;
+        int salary;

+        Employee(String name, int salary) {
+            name = name;       //  oops, this.name is not changed here! salary = salary;
+        }
+    }

 Mental model
 ============

 Like array variables and String variables, object variables contain a reference to the object in your computer's main memory.
 The object itself contains the instance variables.
 Note that an instance variable can be again a reference.
-For our employee "Peter" we get the following structure:
+For our employee "Peter", we get the following structure:

 +------------------------------------------+-------------------------------------------------+
 | Java code                                | In memory during execution                      |